PrivSec-dev/privsec.dev/content/os/Choosing Your Android-Based Operating System.md

 ### DivestOS

-DivestOS is a great aftermarket operating system for devices that have gone end of life or near end of life.
+DivestOS is a great aftermarket operating system for devices that have gone end-of-life or near end-of-life.
 Note that this is a harm reduction project, run by one developer on a best effort basis, and you should not buy a new device just to run DivestOS.

 Being a soft-fork of [LineageOS](https://lineageos.org/), DivestOS inherits many [supported devices](https://divestos.org/index.php?page=devices&base=LineageOS) from LineageOS.
 It has signed builds, making it possible to have [verified boot](https://source.android.com/security/verifiedboot) on some non-Pixel devices.